- Sports and Recreation»

 I opened a beer and walked outside, thinking; Damn Texas!
 How am I going to avoid this trip whenever we decide to head back east?

-I had picked this book up so I would be ready to be a tourist and catch all of the sights.
+I had picked this book up so I would be a ready and informed tourist when I got to El Paso.
+Although the book was great, I didn't get to use much of the information.

 El Paso?
 Just a little too Wild West for us.